ghidora77/GEE_Labs_Website/docs/Lab_05.md

 Note that $\beta_2 = Acos(\phi)$ and $\beta_3 = Asin(\phi)$, implying $A = (\beta_2^2 + \beta_3^2)^½$ and $\phi = atan(\frac{\beta_3}{\beta_2})$).

-If the math here does not make sense, basically we are breaking up more complex curves into a set of simplified cosine waves and an additive term.
-Mark Jakubauskas has an informative paper that breaks down the process in this [paper](https://www.isprs.org/proceedings/xxxiii/congress/part4/384_xxxiii-part4.pdf), and there are many papers which elaborate more on the math behind harmonic models.
+In simpler terms, we are breaking up more complex curves into a set of simplified cosine waves with an additive term.
+Mark Jakubauskas has an informative [paper](https://www.isprs.org/proceedings/xxxiii/congress/part4/384_xxxiii-part4.pdf) that breaks down the process, and there are many resources that elaborate more on the math behind harmonic models.
 Building a harmonic model is used in remote sensing applications because of its flexibility in accounting for cyclicality with simple, reproducible shapes.
 If there is a seasonal trend in the data, the ordered nature of a cosine curve can likely approximate it.

  To fit this model to the time series, set $\omega$=1 (one cycle per unit time) and use ordinary least squares regression as the metric of error reduction.